0xMordecai/K8s/Kubernetes-architecture/info.md

 **• `Cloud controller manager`:The `cloud controller manager` interacts with the cloud provider APIs to provision resources such as `persistent disks` and `load balancers` that you declare in your Kubernetes configuration.**

-• etcd:  this is a key-value store where all the desired Kubernetes configuration is stored.
-The controller manager refers to the information in this database to action changes in the cluster
+**• `etcd`:  this is a key-value store where all the desired Kubernetes configuration is stored.
+The `controller manager` refers to the information in this database to action changes in the cluster**

 •Scheduler: A Kubernetes scheduler schedules containers in a worker node it finds fit after considering the availability of resources to run it, the HA(High Availability) of your application, and other aspects.